Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Numerical Results

 \section{Numerical Results}

-The numerical results of the proposed theoretical framework are presented in this section.
-Regarding the adopted path loss model from \eqref{eq:PLmodel}, different values of the exponent $a$ that reflect various propagation conditions are examined and the BS antenna height is assumed to be $L=30\text{m}$.
-The respective path loss constant is $A=8.38\text{m}^{-1}$, defined in such a way that for $a=3.5$ the obtained path losses are similar to the ones from the propagation prediction COST-Hata model for a medium sized city \cite{Cost231Hata}.
+Numerical results illustrating the proposed theoretical framework are presented in this section.
+Regarding the adopted path loss model from \eqref{eq:PLmodel}, different values of the exponent $\alpha$ that reflect various propagation conditions are examined and the BS antenna height is assumed to be $L=30\text{m}$.
+The respective path loss constant is $\kappa=8.38\text{m}^{-1}$, defined in such a way that for $\alpha=3.5$ the obtained path losses are similar to the ones from the propagation prediction COST-Hata model for a medium sized city \cite{Cost231Hata}.
 Furthermore, a uniform traffic distribution with density $T_0=10~\text{Mbps}/\text{km}^2$ is considered, but other traffic profiles can easily be studied as well.
-The SNR gap is set equal to $\Gamma=1$, the fading margin is $g=1$, the noise density is $N_0=-174 \frac{\text{dBm}}{\text{Hz}}$ and unless otherwise stated, $N_K=10$ user groups are considered.
+The SNR gap is set equal to $\gamma_\textit{eff}=1$, the inverse cdf of fading is $F_h^{-1}\left(1-c\right)=1$, the noise density is $N_0=-174 \frac{\text{dBm}}{\text{Hz}}$ and unless otherwise stated, $N_K=10$ user groups are considered, where the different groups are formed by dividing the cell radius into equally spaced intervals.